 This includes around 700,000 businesses that are registered for VAT but are below the VAT threshold, so may not have considered MTD for VAT before now.

 With this deadline approaching, we’ve updated this Making Tax Digital checklist to help all businesses get up to speed with MTD for VAT if they find themselves needing to.

-One key thing to remember is that if your VATable turnover is above the VAT threshold (currently £85,000), it’s no longer be possible to submit VAT returns manually via HMRC’s website.
+The key thing to know is that it will no longer be possible to submit VAT returns manually via HMRC’s website for your first full VAT period following April 2022.
 It must be done via software.

 This is a big change and businesses need to prepare now for their first Making Tax Digital VAT return submission.

-If your business is VAT-registered, with a turnover above the VAT threshold (currently £85,000) then Making Tax Digital for VAT is required within your business.
+If your business is VAT-registered then using Making Tax Digital for VAT is required within your business as of April 2022.

 The next question to consider is “how much impact there will be?”.

-If you’re using spreadsheets or other manual records to prepare your VAT return then you need to consider ways to replace that existing process with a software-driven approach for recording VAT details and filing VAT returns.
+If you’re using spreadsheets or other manual records to prepare your VAT return, you may need to consider ways to replace that existing process with a software-driven approach for recording VAT details and filing VAT returns.

 Exemptions and deferrals from MTD for VAT